caseysoftware/twilio-call-queue-howto/README.md

 1. Incoming calls are directed to the Queue using the Dial/Queue TwiML combination.
 1.  (optional) You can retrieve statistics like Average Wait Time and Current Queue Size using the REST Queue resource.
-1. To connect to the next caller, you make a single API request to the Queue.
+1. Connecting to the next caller is a a single API request to the Queue.

 Some notes of the Queue-based approach: